NeriRos/shapes-on-canvas/TASKS.md

 - [ ] Create a canvas context provider
 - [ ] Create the canvas component
+- [ ] Create a shape model

+**Notes**

+The context should expose a function to add a shape to the canvas.

 ## Feature - Adding Shapes